NordicSemiconductor/asset-tracker-cloud-docs/docs/firmware/Flashing.rst

 .. note::

-    Programming the firmware through CLI is currently not supported on WSL 2 since it lacks support for serial devices.
+    Programming the firmware through CLI is currently not supported on WSL 2 because it lacks support for serial devices.
     For more information, see the `issue on WSL 2 <https://github.com/microsoft/WSL/issues/4322>`_.

 To flash the :ref:`configured and built firmware <firmware-configuration>` using the CLI, run the following command: